-- Graham and Grassley requested the FBI and DOJ provide copies of surveillance requests made in their investigation of Russian interference in the election.
+- Sens.
+Lindsey Graham and Chuck Grassley requested the FBI and DOJ provide copies of surveillance requests made in their investigation of Russian interference in the election.
 If shared with Trump, this could bolster his defense.

 - Amid cries of voter suppression and privacy concerns, within 24 hours almost half of all states had rejected the request in part or whole.

 - Kobach said Kansas would not hand over some of the information, nor will Pence’s home state (IN).
-Mississippi’s Sos said, “They can go jump in the Gulf of Mexico.”
+Mississippi’s Secretary of State said, “They can go jump in the Gulf of Mexico.”

 - Next morning, Trump tweeted his dismay, “What are they trying to hide?” leading to a conversation on Twitter on why Trump has yet to share his tax returns, and we have normalized this and stopped asking.